DevTeam/Pure.DI/readme/simplified-factory.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/SimplifiedFactoryScenario.cs)

 This example shows how to create and initialize an instance manually in a simplified form.
 When you use a lambda function to specify custom instance initialization logic, each parameter of that function represents an injection of a dependency.
-Since C# 10, you can also specify the `Tag(...)` attribute before the lambda function parameter to specify the tag of the injected dependency.
+Starting with C# 10, you can also put the `Tag(...)` attribute in front of the parameter to specify the tag of the injected dependency.

 ```c#